sraggi/ellipse_perimeter_approx/README.md

-# Exponential Corrections to Ramanujan’s Second Formula for the Ellipse Perimeter: ultra-accurate closed-form formulae
+# Exponential Corrections to Ramanujan’s Second Formula for the Ellipse Perimeter: ultra-accurate closed-form formulas

 Authors:  Salvador E. Ayala-Raggi and Manuel Rendón-Marín

 This repository contains the code and extended data for the paper:

+**An Exponential Correction to Ramanujan’s Second Formula for Ellipse Perimeter Computation** Ayala-Raggi, S.E., Rendón-Marín, M., MDPI AppliedMath (2026) **Link to the paper:** https://www.mdpi.com/2673-9909/6/4/56

+As an addendum to the aforementioned paper, we present a new set of formulas for calculating the ellipse perimeter with a maximum relative error as low as 0.02 ppm.
+These additional findings are described in our most recent paper (preprint):

 **Exponential Corrections to Ramanujan’s Second Formula for the Ellipse Perimeter: Ultra-Accurate Closed-Form Approximations**